helenayele1/Portfolio-landing-page/README.md

 * CSS
 * HTML
+* Bootstrap

 ## Description

-The portfolio website is a single-page HTML document that presents an introduction to me and my journey to become a software developer.
-It includes sections such as "About Me," "My Background," "Projects," and "Contact Me."
+The portfolio website is a collection of HTML documents that together present an introduction to me and my journey to become a software developer.
+The website consists of the following files:

-The website is built using HTML and CSS, with separate styles defined in the "styles.css" file.
-The HTML file provides the structure and content of the website, while the CSS file handles the visual styling.
+'index.html': This serves as the main entry point and home page for the portfolio.
+It provides an overview of who I am and what I aim to achieve as an aspiring software developer.

+'aboutme.html': In this file, you can find detailed information about me, my interests, and my background.
+It offers insights into my personal and professional life.

+'projects.html': This page showcases some of the projects I've worked on during my journey.
+It provides descriptions and links to my coding projects, allowing visitors to explore my work.

+'styles.css': This CSS file is responsible for defining the visual styling of the website.
+It customizes the layout, colors, fonts, and other design elements to create an aesthetically pleasing user experience.

+'bootstrap.css': This CSS file contains styles from the Bootstrap framework, enhancing the website's responsiveness and providing pre-designed components for improved usability.

+The HTML files provide the structure and content of the website, while 'styles.css' and 'bootstrap.css' handle custom and Bootstrap-based styling, respectively.
+This combination of files ensures a comprehensive and visually appealing online presence for my portfolio.

 ## Setup/Installation Requirements